tayloredwebsites/tws_estimation/README.markdown

 ### Future Features: ###

 * Create a Systems (or other name if problem) to organize Assemblies, say to have a HVAC estimate, or to have a Software estimate.
-* An audit trail of transactions will be available for some tables, utilizing the Deactivation feature.
+* An audit trail of transactions will be available for some tables, utilizing the Deactivation feature (probably using paper trail).
 * Reset Password feature.
 * Developing an engine for the common features.